Coping With Epilepsy Neurofeedback Practitioner Directory

 What I have learned

-1) If you or someone you know with E ever starts having continuous activity (no matter how small), get to your neurologist, as it may be encephalatory (inflamation) to get a fresh MRI.
+1) If you or someone you know with E ever starts having continuous activity (no matter how small), get to your neuro, as it may be encephalatory (inflamation) to get a fresh MRI.

 2) Also, be careful.
-Sometimes Occiptial Epilepsy can fire off activity in other areas that my look like FLE or temporal lobe epilepsy, masking the actual location of the problem.
+Sometimes Occiptial Epilepsy can fire off activity in other areas that my look like FLE or TLE, masking the actual location of the problem.

 I would love to hear from anyone with similar experiences, although I understand that this is very unlikely.